 A letter of nomination (300 words) may be submitted by any OHBM members together with a link to the article.
 Self-nomination is encouraged.

 NOTE: Nominations that are not formatted correctly, contain incorrect documents or are missing required documents will not be considered.

 The Award Committee will select the winner from the nominated papers while soliciting additional expertise from OHBM Membership reviewers as needed.

 The recipient will receive a cash award of $2,500 USD along with an engraved plaque.
 Both are presented at the OHBM Annual Meeting.
 The awardee will be given the opportunity to give a brief remark during the Annual Meeting.
-The award recipient will be notified in April 2021.

 For more information about the award see our blog post.

 Questions?
 Please direct them to the OHBM Executive Office at email@example.com.